wikimedia/mediawiki-extensions-MobileFrontend/README.md

 * Type: `Boolean`
 * Default: `false`

-#### $wgMFTrackBlockNotices

-If set to true Block Notices will be tracked on display and a count will be stored for later analysis.
-No personal data will be collected.

-* Type: `Boolean`
-* Default: `false`

 #### $wgMFMobileHeader

 Requests containing header with this name will be considered as coming from